 The world leaders gathered in San Francisco on the evening of September 28 had already made that paradigm shift, By the end of the second day of the conference, it was obvious that the selected speakers and most of the enthusiastic audience viewed reality from a decidedly universalist perspective.
 The cultural paradigm (social consciousness or world view) expressed in the roundtable discussions, in the plenary speeches, and among the youth from nations, left little doubt that this group of statesmen and potential leaders shared Gorbachev's global vision.

 The former Soviet leader was both idol and tyrant, and the speakers expressed their reverence.
 Most major session and many smaller forums ended with summary statements by Gorbachev who praised those who echoed his sentiments and corrected those who deviated from his revised party line.
 Chastising American individualism, democracy, decadence and resistance to UN-style globalism, he defended his own Communist record.
-And while acknowledging that his Communist government had made mistakes, his plan for change bore an ominous resemblance to his old agenda.
+And while acknowledging that his Communist government had made mistakes, his

 Again and again, the Communist leader and his hand-picked "council of the wise" or "global brain trust" (does that sound like "democracy" or elitist tyranny?) told the assembly of more than 1000 guests and participants that a new set of inclusive universal values must replace the Judeo-Christian world view.
 "The wisdom distilled by all faiths" must determine the values needed to guide the world into the 21st Century.
 That means that familiar terms must be redefined to fit the new global perspective -- and the old beliefs and political systems must be abandoned.
 Poverty and oppression must be eradicated, and a new kind of equality must be established.
+[See The Secret Cabal]

 To broaden his base, Gorbachev linked his futurist visions to the world's timeless traditions.
 As in our new schools, all earth-centered or universalist religions fit the global model -- but Biblical monotheism (belief in the biblical God) is despised!
 No wonder the religious leaders invited to address the Forum taught pantheism (all is god since one cosmic force connects all things), universalism (all paths lead to the same ultimate reality), and monism (all is one) as its spiritual foundation.
 Among them were New Age educator Willis Harman, Esalen co-founder Michael Murphy, the Rajiv Gandhi Foundation Founder Sonia Gandhi, and the respective leaders of Vietnamese, Mongolian, and Cambodian Buddhism.
 Their input during panel discussion and roundtable sessions left no doubt that biblical Christianity was marked for decay.